Niffi1/MT3DMS/ReadMe_MT3DMS.txt

 #

-where &quot;test1.lmt&quot; is the name of the input_file for the LMT6 Package which specifies the name of the flow-transport like file and how it should be saved by MODFLOW-2000 for use by MT3DMS.
+where &quot;test1.lmt&quot; is the name of the input_file for the LMT6 Package which specifies the name of the flow-transport link file and how it should be saved by MODFLOW-2000 for use by MT3DMS.
 It is noteworthy that, with MODFLOW- 96, the name of the flow-transport link file is directly specified in the NAME file of MODFLOW-96 following the “LMT” keyword, while with MODFLOW-2000, the